 It’s hard for us to imagine a world where women offer a man’s head thrown over a wall, but this was a time of war.
 And by killing this one traitor, the city saved thousands of innocent lives.

-In a time when her city was under siege, this woman calmly assessed the situation and took control.
+In a time when her city was under siege, the wise woman of Abel calmly assessed the situation and took control.

 She knew that Joab was in charge of the attack, so she went directly to him and asked him why he was attacking her city.

 She listened to what he had to say.
 And she offered a solution to his problem.
 Obviously, this woman was well respected in the city of Abel because they listened to her as well and did what she suggested.